 where $Divest_j$ is a dummy variable that equals one if the acquired firm in transaction j is subsequently divested in the three years after the completion date of the acquisition.
-The variable of interest is the interaction between the Sinclair-predicted political homophily of the acquirer (PHISinclairi) and the acquirer's three-day CAR around the announcement date of transaction j
+The variable of interest is the interaction between $PHISinclair_j$ and the acquirer's three-day CAR around the announcement date of transaction j (CAR_j). $Controls_j$ is a vector of control variables that include $RepSinclair_j$ and its interaction with CAR_j , the natural logarithm of the acquirer's total assets

-&lt;sup>14 Since Capital IQ uses a unique identifier (FIRMID) to track each firm even after it is acquired, we are able to identify the acquired firms that are subsequently sold off.
+13 Since Capital IQ uses a unique identifier (FIRMID) to track each firm even after it is acquired, we are able to identify the acquired firms that are subsequently sold off.

-$(CAR_j)$ .
-Controlsj is a vector of control variables that include $RepSinclair_j$ and its interaction with $CAR_j$ , the natural logarithm of the acquirer's total assets $(AcqSize_j)$ , the acquirer's market-to-book ratio $(AcqMB_j)$ , the acquirer's book leverage $(AcqLev_j)$ , the acquirer's return on assets $(AcqROA_j)$ , the natural logarithm of the value of the acquisition $(LnDealValue_j)$ , set to zero if missing), a dummy variable that equals one if the transaction value is missing, and zero otherwise $(MissingDealValue_j)$ , a hostile takeover dummy $(Hostile_j)$ , a stock merger dummy $(Stock_j)$ , and a tender offer dummy $(Tender_j)$ .
-The acquirer variables are measured at the end of the fiscal year before the announcement date of the transaction.
-For ease of interpretation, we standardize the political orientation variables $(PHISinclair{i,t-1})$ and $RepSinclair{i,t-1})$ by scaling the variables by their sample standard deviation and subtracting the sample mean.
-We include year fixed effects in the regressions.
+($AcqSize_j$), the acquirer's market-to-book ratio ($AcqMB_j$), the acquirer's book leverage ($AcqLev_j$), the acquirer's return on assets ($AcqROA_j$), the natural logarithm of the value of the acquisition ($LnDealValue_j$, set to zero if missing), a dummy variable that equals one if the transaction value is missing, and zero otherwise ($MissingDealValue_j$), a hostile takeover dummy ($Hostile_j$), a stock merger dummy ($Stock_j$), and a tender offer dummy ($Tender_j$).
+14 The acquirer variables are measured at the end of the fiscal year before the merger announcement date.
+We also include year fixed effects in the regressions.
+For ease of interpretation, we standardize the political orientation variables ($PHISinclair{i,t-1}$ and $RepSinclair{i,t-1}$) to have means of zero and standard deviations of one.

-Table 7 presents the regression results.
-Column (1) presents the regression of $Divest_j$ on $CAR_j$ , in which the coefficient on $CAR_j$ is significantly negative (t-statistic -2.57).
+Column (1) of Table 7 presents the regression of $Divest_j$ on CAR_j , in which the coefficient on CAR_j is significantly negative (t-statistic -2.57).
 This result indicates that the acquired assets with lower perceived values to the acquirers are more likely to be divested in the future.
-Column (2) presents the regression of $Divest_j$ on the interaction between $PHISinclair_j$ and $CAR_j$ .
-The interaction is negative and significant at the 5% level (t-statistic -1.96), which indicates that acquirers with greater political homophily are more likely to divest lower-valued acquired assets.
-We repeat the analyses with industry (at the two-digit SIC level) and year fixed effects and report the results in Columns (3) and (4).
-The coefficient on the interaction between $PHISinclair_j$ and $CAR_j$ remains significant in this specification (t-statistics -2.19).
-Taken together, the results in Table 6 suggest that, great political homophily makes CEOs more willing to admit their mistakes by selling off acquired assets with low value.
+Column (2) presents the regression of $Divest_j$ on the interaction between $PHISinclair_j$ and CAR_j .
+The interaction is negative and significant at the 5% level (t-statistic -2.47), suggesting that acquirers with greater political homophily are more likely to divest lower-valued acquired assets.
+We further include industry fixed effects (at the two-digit SIC level) into the regressions and report the results in Columns (3) and (4).
+The coefficient on the interaction between $PHISinclair_j$ and CAR_j remains significant in this specification (t-statistics -2.31).
+Taken together, the results in Table 7 suggest that political homophily makes CEOs more willing to admit their mistakes and in turn sell off acquired assets with low value.